 We promote Norwegian traditions and fraternal fellowship through cultural and social opportunities offered by the lodge, district and headquarters.
 Activities include language camps and classes, scholarships, handicrafts, cooking and heritage classes, heritage programs, sports programs and travel opportunities.

 Please feel free to explore our web site and links to other Nordic resources.
 We typically meet on the 3rd Tuesday of each month at the Lutheran Church of the Good Shepherd in Minneapolis at 6:30pm.
-During the winter months of January, February and March we meet on the 3rd Sunday of each month at American Swedish Institute, Paulson Hall, at 2pm.
+During the winter months of January, February and March we meet on the 2nd Saturday of each month at Norway House, at 1pm.
 We encourage guests to attend and learn more about us.

 We offer Norwegian cultural heritage activities that enrich understanding and foster friendships—and are fun!
 Insurance options and related financial benefits secure the future for you and your family.
 There are outreach opportunities to help others

 Some Upcoming Events and Activities

 - December 20—6:00pm Vonheim Julebord, Lutheran Church of the Good Shepherd, Minneapolis.Click To Learn More

 - January 14—1:00pm Jack Pearson, Norway House, Minneapolis.
 Click To Learn More

 - February 11—1:00pm Norway House, Minneapolis.
 Click To Learn More